 When you're browsing Ethical Cashmere's product selection...

-But, if you want to verify specific shades you're looking for (or want to make sure a disliked shade is definitely not in the range), send us a message!
+However, if you are looking for specific shades (or want to make sure a disliked shade is definitely not in the range of tints in any kind of lighting condition), send us a message!

-So, what sorts of things influence your colour perception of cashmere?
+So, what sorts of things can influence your colour perception of cashmere?

-Unsurprisingly, folded cashmere is less remarkable, since there's not much light penetration happening.
-This is when it looks the most flat.
+Unsurprisingly, folded cashmere appears less remarkable, since there's not much light penetration happening.
+This is when it looks the most flat and not very special.
+We tend to encourage the customer to open the package and unfold the scarf, indoor and in natural light, before deciding if the colour expectation is too different.

-For thicker weaves, the difference is not as noticeable when you unfold it.
-But for thinner weaves, it can be quite remarkable, especially the paler colours, which tend to appear several shades darker when folded.
-Our EVERYDAY diamond-weave cashmere shawl is thin enough to show this effect, despite being warm enough for autumn to spring.
+For a scarf with thicker weave, the colour difference is not as noticeable after you unfold it.
+But for thinner weaves, it can be quite remarkable, especially the paler colours like beige or cream, which tend to appear several shades darker when folded.
+Our EVERYDAY diamond-weave cashmere shawl is thin enough to show this effect, despite being heavy enough for autumn to spring.

-The photo below shows the same scarf as in the article header - Custard Cream - when it's folded and under indoor lighting.
+The photo below shows the same scarf as in the article header image when it's folded vs a single layer under indoor lighting.
+As you can see, the shade can range from a solid beige cashmere scarf to a dark cream colour.

 2. Whether the cashmere is indoors or outdoors

-From our experience to date, the light pastels (e.g. the Baby Blue) and pale neutrals (e.g. Taupe Grey, Custard) seem to respond to light mostly similarly indoors or outdoors.
+From our experience so far, the light pastels (e.g. the light blue cashmere scarves) and pale neutrals (e.g. taupe greys, beige scarves) seem to respond to light mostly similarly indoors or outdoors.

-But for some reason, dark colours seem to be more impressive indoors.
-The two darkest colours, the Forest Green and Pepper Red, appear slightly glossy indoors.
-I'm not sure why, and it's quite hard to render it in a photo.
+However, for some reason, darker colours seem to be more impressive indoors.
+The two darkest colours we have had on the store, the Forest Green and Pepper Red, appear slightly glossy indoors.
+I'm not sure why, and it's quite hard to render the effect in a photo.

 3. What colour the cashmere is dyed in

 It would be so much more convenient if you could have just a couple of rules of thumb to set cashmere colour expectations.
 Yes, paler colours tend to give more luminance with more light.
-Yes, for some reason dark, richer colours have a more stable colour perception with lighting changes, and somehow more glossy indoors.
+Yes, for some reason dark, richer colours are somehow more glossy indoors.

-But then there are the other colours, that just do their own thing.
+But then there are the other colours, that just seem to do their own thing.

 Is it brown/russet coloured?

-The browner tones, for example, seem the most amenable to photography (e.g. the Copper Orange from the range, shown below).
+The brown cashmere scarves seem the easiest to photograph, even when they are different shades of brown (e.g. the Copper Orange from the range, shown below, and brown scarves in the EVERYDAY Neutrals range).
 Digital cameras seem less confused by them.
-The colour shade and hue tend to be stable across lighting changes as well.
+The colour tends to be stable across lighting changes as well.

 Is it red or orange?

-But no. All the reds and the Tangerine Orange (photo below) flash a bright colour under direct sunlight, although it's less dramatic with the Burgundy Christmas Limited Edition (now discontinued).
+I mean, yes, in terms of a stable colour perception.
+But there's something special about red cashmere scarves.
+All the red scarves and the Tangerine Orange (photo below) flash a bright colour under direct sunlight, although it's less dramatic with the darkest red, the Burgundy Christmas Limited Edition (discontinued).

-The Red in particular, can be so bright that the image loses definition.
+The Scarlet Red in particular, can be so bright that the image loses definition when photographed.

 Is it pink?